5 Default Google Ads Campaign Settings to Change Right Now

 What is exact match?

-Exact match keywords show ads for the exact phrase you indicate or close variations with very similar intent to the keyword.
+Exact match keywords show ads for the exact phrase you indicate or close variations with a very similar intent to the keyword.
 Google gives the example of a keyword, “running shoes” that would trigger an ad if a searcher inquired for “shoes for running.”
 Unlike phrase match, exact match keywords will not serve ads when someone searches for your keyword with words before or after, so searches for “red and black running shoes” would not trigger an ad.
 To indicate exact match keywords use brackets around your phrase.

 When should I use exact match?